GabeScott/standard-works-vault/General Conference/1989 April - To Young Women and Men.md

 I am about fifty years farther down the road of life than you are, but my memory is pretty good and I haven’t forgotten entirely how it felt to be where you are.
 And my children and grandchildren renew my memory of how it feels to be a teenager.

 Some years ago we stopped at a small restaurant.
 The young woman who served our meal was courteous but very sober.
 When she handed me the check, I said, “Can you tell us which road we take to get out of town?”
-Suddenly she burst into tears and said, “Mister, I don’t even know how I got into this town.”
+Suddenly she burst into tears and said, “Mister, I don’t even know *how* I got into this town.”

 I have wished more than once that we could have gone to a table in the corner and talked.
 Perhaps we could have helped her.

+## Teenage Wishes

 Teenagers, even young men, sometimes feel like bursting into tears and saying, “Mister, I don’t even know how I got here.”
-You wonder who you are and why you are and how you got to where you are.
+You wonder *who* you are and *why* you are and how you got to *where* you are.

 I know that you sometimes feel that life isn’t fair; why can’t you have things that others have.
-You even wonder why you can’t be somebody else and exchange your body with someone who appears to be more beautiful or handsome or talented or brighter or stronger or thinner; or change personalities with someone who is not so shy or blundering or frightened as you are.
+You even wonder why you can’t *be* somebody else and exchange your body with someone who appears to be more beautiful or handsome or talented or brighter or stronger or thinner; or change personalities with someone who is not so shy or blundering or frightened as you are.

 Sometimes you wonder why you can’t trade your parents for some better ones.
 No need to apologize; they sometimes wish they could trade you for someone easier to live with.

 But parents and grandparents make allowances for those feelings.
 After all, we are just teenagers who have evened out a few of our frustrations so that they don’t show as much as they did when we were your age.
-And someday, soon enough, you are going to be us!
+And someday, soon enough, *you* are going to be *us!*

+## A Different World

 I wish we could promise you that the world will be safer and easier for you than for us.
 But we cannot make that promise, for just the opposite is true.